CROCODILE-CESM/CrocoDash/docs/source/tutorials/large_data_workflow.rst

 Large Data Workflow
 ====================

 Generating open boundary condition (OBC) data is essential for the entire model runtime but can be time-consuming and resource-intensive.
 The Large Data Workflow in CrocoDash helps manage this by breaking data access into smaller, more manageable components.

 Workflow Overview
 ------------------

 The workflow is enabled by setting the `too_much_data` boolean in `case.configure_forcings`.
-This triggers the copying of a script folder and the generation of a configuration file to download the required boundary condition files.
+This triggers the copying of a script folder into the case input directory forcing folder and the generation of a configuration file to download the required boundary condition files.
 An example of this is in CrocoGallery under features/add_data_products.ipynb.
+Users can trigger the workflow by running driver.py in the forcing folder and adjusting config options in the config file.

 Folder Structure
 ------------------